data-apis/scipy-2023-presentation/paper.rst

 While the Python array API standard facilitates array interoperability in theory, the compatibility layer does so in practice, helping array-consuming libraries decouple adoption of the standard from the release cycles of upstream array libraries.
-We expect the compatibility layer to have a significant impact in accelerating adoption among array-consuming libraries.
+Currently, the layer provides shims for NumPy, CuPy, and PyTorch and aims to support additional array libraries in the future.
+By ensuring specification-compliant behavior, we expect the compatibility layer to have a significant impact in accelerating adoption among array-consuming libraries.

 Discussion
 ==========